-Goals and Objectives (optional): Goals and Objectives will be entered in separate fields in CARS and need not be provided in the project plan.
-However, if desired, goals and objectives may be fully repeated or briefly summarized here.
+Goals and Objectives (optional): Outcome goals and objectives will be entered in separate fields in CARS.
+Process objectives should be included in the project plan.
+However, if desired, outcome goals and objectives may be fully repeated or briefly summarized here.
+See Appendix B for instructions on writing goals and objectives.